OrvilleChomer/electronjs-experiments/README.md

 - Project #6: Same as #5 but for a SQL Server database
 - Project #7: Same as #5 but for an Oracle Database
 -
-#### Setting up an Electron Environment on your Desktop Computer:
-In order to use Electron, you will need to have Node.js installed on your computer.

 #### Setting up a new Electron Project:
 I am using the common method of using the command line interface to do this (CLI)...
 Don't assume though that this is the *only* way that this can be done.
 Anyways, the steps: